openshift/monitor-project-lifecycle/doc/monitoring_workflow.md

 1. Project Name:

-   The project name will be passed into the monitor-project-lifecycle app.
-This means that monitor-project-lifecycle will NOT generate a unique ID for the project name.
+   The project name will be passed into the monitor-jenkins-lifecycle app.
+This means that monitor-jenkins-lifecycle will NOT generate a unique ID for the project name.

    Rough CLI equivalent:
    ```
-   export project="os-monitor-project-lifecycle"
+   export project="os-monitor-jenkins-lifecycle"
    ```

-   NOTE: if it is desired for monitor-project-lifecycle to use a namespace that starts with openshift-\* or kube-\*, then the service account monitor-project-lifecycle will use MUST have rights to create projects with those prefixes.
+   NOTE: if it is desired for monitor-jenkins-lifecycle to use a namespace that starts with openshift-\* or kube-\*, then the service account monitor-jenkins-lifecycle will use MUST have rights to create projects with those prefixes.

 1. Garbage collection:

-   The first thing monitor-project-lifecycle will do is to check to see if a project it will create the app in exists.
+   The first thing monitor-jenkins-lifecycle will do is to check to see if a project it will create the app in exists.
 If it does, then it will delete it.
-Because of this, it is expected that monitor-project-lifecycle app will be run a single time with the same project name.
+Because of this, it is expected that monitor-jenkins-lifecycle app will be run a single time with the same project name.

    Rough CLI equivalent:
    ```
    oc get project "$project" &> /dev/null && oc delete project "$project"
    ```

-   This is essential in order to guarantee monitor-project-lifecycle is able to test deploying an application in a clean environment.
+   This is essential in order to guarantee monitor-jenkins-lifecycle is able to test deploying an application in a clean environment.
 Otherwise, cruft left around from previous, possibly failed runs may cause additional failed runs.

-   Since we do this at the beginning of the monitor-project-lifecycle, it also means that we don't necessarily need to try to clean up the project at the end of our run.
+   Since we do this at the beginning of the monitor-jenkins-lifecycle, it also means that we don't necessarily need to try to clean up the project at the end of our run.
 It may, however, be desirable to do this clean up both at the beginning as well as at the end of the monitored loop.

 1. Create Project: